incakoala/simple-blackjack/README.md

     Dealer has: J ? = ? (or J A = 21)
     Player has: 10 A = 21
     ```
-   * Assumption: Same as above, since the ? value seems to be hidden to both players until Dealer's turn
+   * Assumption: Same as above, since the ? value seems to be hidden from both players until Dealer's turn
 starts

 After fully understanding the requirements, I defined some of the main areas that the code should